Trump Faces Rare Rebuke From GOP for Floating Election Delay

 President Donald Trump repeatedly tests the Republican Party's limits on issues including race, trade and immigration.
-On Thursday, he struck a boundary.
+Now he has struck a boundary.

 Iowa Sen. Chuck Grassley was especially blunt: “All I can say is, it doesn’t matter what one individual in this country says.
 We still are a country based on the rule of law, and we want to follow the law.”